PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

-The **AppOwnsDataMultiTenant** application is a sample .NET 6 application which demonstrates how to design an App-Owns-data application using the **service principal profiles** feature introduced in the Power BI Service in March of 2022.
-This article explains how service principal profiles can be used to design and implement a large-scale, multitenant environment for Power BI embedding with 10,000's or 100,000's of customer tenants.
+The **AppOwnsDataMultiTenant** application is a sample .NET 6 application which demonstrates how to design an application which implements App-Owns-Data embedding using **service principal profiles**.
+This article explains how to leverage service principal profiles to design and implement a large-scale, multitenant environment for Power BI embedding with 10,000's or 100,000's of customer tenants.

 This article will began with a quick primer on developing multitenant application using App-Owns-Data embedding.
-This primer will allow the reader to better understand **the** problems that service principal profiles were created to solve.
+This primer will allow the reader to better understand the problems that service principal profiles were created to solve.
 Next, this article will introduce service principal profiles and explain how they can be used to improve performance, scalability and security in a multitenant application that has been developed using App-Owns-Data embedding.

-The article also contains step-by-step instructions to set up the **AppOwnsDataMultiTenant** application to get it up and running in a Power BI development environment.
+The second half of this article contains step-by-step instructions to set up the **AppOwnsDataMultiTenant** application to get it up and running on your developer workstation.

 Published March 31, 2022